Skip to content

 Reduce your footprint and tour the island the old-fashioned way by bringing your own or renting bicycles.
 Dor Cros Inn's Island Rides Bicycle Rentals offers quad bicycle Surreys suitable for two to three passengers and features a stripped fabric cover to protect riders from the sun.
 Traditional bicycles are also available, and new arrivals include seven-speed electric bicycles.
 You'll also find handy attachments for rent, such as baby and dog trailers.
 Electric bikes from Island Adventure Company offer e-bike rentals that can reach cruising speeds of up to 24 miles per hour.

 If you're looking for a little more pep, those 21 and older can rent a moped from Annie's Island Mopeds (exceptions can be made for those 18 years and older who are accompanied by a parent).
-These single-rider mopeds can be rented for an hour, two hours, or all day, with locations conveniently located near the Island Clipper and Washington Island Ferry.
+These single-rider mopeds can be rented for an hour, two hours, or all day, with a location conveniently located near Washington Island Ferry.
 Riders are tested to ensure safety and comfort before hitting the road.

 Must-Try Dishes and Drinks on Washington Island